• (425) 677-7430

 In Part 1 of this series, we touched on the challenges presently faced by the sample market: participant engagement, polling representivity and fraud as illustrated by the Op4G / Slice MR scandal.
 Of the three, fraud captures the most attention, the one that makes headlines, the one that stirs up the most discussion and calls for resolution.
 The threat of fraud is in everyone’s mind, and that’s why there are measures and protections in place and constantly being developed to detect and address it.

 Fraud, however, may not be the key issue out of the three.
-In the Greenbook podcast, Deitch has pointed to participant engagement as a long-standing challenge that the industry has always been aware of and has tried multiple times to solve.
+In the Greenbook podcast, Deitch had pointed to participant engagement as a long-standing challenge that the industry has always been aware of and has tried multiple times to solve.
 Fraud has always been tagged with large sum of dollars lost or deceptively gained; what most don’t see or take into account is how much revenue or opportunity is missed because of bad or low quality data generated by poor engagement.
 Yes, fraud undermines credibility and trust in the industry but there always has been avenues to regain them; market failures due to poor data quality may not be as visible but the damage they create linger and influence.
 And that damage through the decades has now translated to the indifference clients feel towards sample data being produced.
 As Deitch puts it, “Most survey research projects just don’t matter enough for clients to demand better.”

 The current product coming out of the sample market has been commoditized enough that they hardly affect business decisions.
 Clients don’t see enough value or endorse the same level of confidence in the present product to justify spending more to learn or find out what people are thinking.
 And if an alternative like AI comes along, clients are roused enough to spend and explore what the other options offer.

 “Companies will always want to know what people think.
 That need isn’t going away.”
-And this is why renewed focused on the participant experience becomes key.
+And this is why renewed focus on the participant experience becomes key.
 Rather than settle for respondents who have time to fill out questions, find and attract people that are the most invested and involved in the subject matter.
 Incentivize them for their time and underscore why their thoughts and feelings matter.
 Connect and foster a healthy yet professional relationship with them.
 Encourage them to find or refer similar personalities.
 Build and maintain an engaged panel of quality participants.

 The level of care and effort market research agencies put into their research work would always reflect in the end-product.
 At Cascade Strategies, we believe excellent and high quality data resonates, and we’re confident it will strike chords in clients to make them care enough.
 And when clients care enough, they’ll be willing to find out and demand more.